CyberCryptonic/marist-cyber-range/RANGE SETUP INSTRUCTIONS/target-environment/phase_02_active_directory.md

 - `Users` container

-## Important note

-The default `Users` container is not ideal for long-term organization because it is not a custom OU.

-## Intended improvement
+## Long-term improvement

-The `itadmin` user should later be moved into:

-- `IT` OU

-and then added to a purpose-built security group such as:
+In later AD cleanup, this account should live in the `IT` OU and be added to an administrative security group such as `IT-Admins`.

-- `IT-Admins`

 ---

-# 19. Preparing Windows 10 for Domain Join
+# 19. Preparing Windows Workstations for Domain Join

-## Windows 10 system built
+## Initial systems built

-The Windows 10 VM cloned from template `904` was configured next.

-## In-guest hostname used

-The workstation hostname used was:
+The first two managed client systems brought into the domain were:

 - `WIN10-USER-01`

-## Why this hostname format was used

-This naming approach kept the VM easy to identify while remaining more Windows-friendly than longer descriptive phrases.

-## Static network configuration applied
+- `WIN11-USER-01`

+## Client DNS requirement

-Windows 10 was configured with:
+All domain-joined Windows clients were configured to use:

-- IP Address: `10.20.20.20`
-- Subnet Mask: `255.255.255.0`
-- Default Gateway: `10.20.20.1`
 - Preferred DNS: `10.20.20.10`

-## Why DNS pointed to 10.20.20.10

-Clients must use the Domain Controller as their DNS server in order to locate the domain and domain services.
+This ensured they could resolve `cyberrange.local` through the Domain Controller.

+## Important Current-State Update

+The current target workstation addressing model now uses the following ranges:

+### Windows 10
+- `WIN10-User01` → `10.20.20.101`
+- `WIN10-User02` → `10.20.20.102`
+- `WIN10-User03` → `10.20.20.103`

+### Windows 11
+- `WIN11-User01` → `10.20.20.111`
+- `WIN11-User02` → `10.20.20.112`
+- `WIN11-User03` → `10.20.20.113`

+These values supersede the earlier temporary single-workstation addressing used during initial domain bring-up.

 ## Connectivity verification

-The following checks were performed successfully:

-- ping to `10.20.20.10`
+Before joining clients to the domain, connectivity was validated using checks such as:

+- `ping 10.20.20.10`
 - `nslookup cyberrange.local`

-## Meaning

 This confirmed:

 - the client could see the Domain Controller
 - DNS was correctly configured
 - the system was ready for a domain join

 ---

-# 20. Joining Windows 10 to the Domain
+# 20. Joining Windows Clients to the Domain

 ## Domain join steps followed

-On Windows 10:
+On each Windows client:

 1. Open system properties
 2. Open the rename / domain membership dialog